-- Delegation is used to bind an Adapter and an Adaptee - An Adapter class implements the ClientInterface expected by the client.
+- bind an Adapter and an Adaptee - An Adapter class implements the ClientInterface expected by the client.
 It delegates requests from the client to the LegacyClass and performs any necessary conversion. - ClientInterface could be a Java interface, or an abstract class